lifedox/granular-configuration-language/doc-spec/eagerio.md

     ```
 ````

-- {py:meth}`~.LazyLoadConfiguration.eager_load` will immediately start loading and building the configuration in the background, taking away some immediate performance, due to the GIL, but once complete has no performance impact.
+- {py:meth}`~.LazyLoadConfiguration.eager_load` will immediately start loading and building the configuration in the background.
+  - This background load will take away some immediate performance, due to the GIL, but once complete there is no performance impact.
 - {py:meth}`~.LazyLoadConfiguration.as_typed` will wait until an attribute is first fetched, before loading and building the configuration.

 ---